jimthompson5802/wordle_solver/README.md

 Here's a breakdown of what the code does:

 1. It first sets up an argument parser to accept a boolean flag `--api` from the command line.
+If set, it indicates to use the OpenAI Chat API to automatically send the prompt and receive the recommendation.
+If not set, it indicates to use the OpenAI Playground Chat to manually send the prompt and receive the recommendation.

 2. It creates a `WordListGeneratorLLM` object with a list of five-letter words.
 This object will be used to generate candidate words for the game.